FlowFuse/website/src/changelog/2024/08/bill-of-materials.md

     - enterprise
 ---

-Starting with the v2.9.0 release FlowFuse a new Application Dependencies tab will be available for enterprise self-hosted and Team Tier FlowFuse Cloud users where a complete list of dependencies belonging to every Instance associated to the application can be found.
+Starting with the v2.9.0 release FlowFuse a new Application Dependencies tab will be available for Enterprise self-hosted and Enterprise Tier FlowFuse Cloud users where a complete list of dependencies belonging to every Instance associated to the application can be found.

 ![bom.png](images/bom.png)